Model Utilities¶

 state_dicts

-) –A list of dictionaries containing the state of PyTorch models.
+) –A list of state dictionaries to check.

 Raises: